MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002AssignmentGuide.md

 Note that this will require pulling data into R, manipulating it, and then outputting it as new CSV files - all things we will talk about in class.

-Part 2 has three deliverables:
+Part 2 has two deliverables:

 1. Two CSV files - one long-format and one wide-format, containing the data you collected from Part 1.
 These data should meet the criteria of being 'tidy data'